Sarankumar1812/Floppy-Bird/README.md

 ## Demo

-You can play the game by visiting [Netlify Demo Link] or [GitHub Pages Demo Link].
+You can play the game by visiting [[ Demo Link](https://floppy-bird-x6wxrf1ou-sarankumar1812s-projects.vercel.app/)]

 ## Features